jlehtine/ai-chatter/README.md

    yourself.
 You may wish to enable logs.
 Finally click _Save_, reload the page and you should see App status _LIVE_.

-Now we can verify that the chatbot is visible.
+Now we can verify that the chat app is visible.

 1. Open Google Chat using the same account as you used for the Apps Script project and as the test user.